 Featured Harp Music

 Welcome to our featured harp music section!
-Every quarter (March, June, September, and December) we will feature a work by one of our talented Pacific Northwest harp composers and arrangers.
+Every quarter (Spring/March, Summer/June, Autumn/September, and Winter/December) we will feature a work by one of our talented Pacific Northwest harp composers and arrangers.
 You are welcome to download and print a copy of this music for your personal private use.
-(If you wish to perform the music publicly for profit, print or publish any arrangement, or record or broadcast it, you must first contact the copyright holder for the appropriate permissions.)
+(If you wish to perform the music publicly for profit, print or publish any arrangement, or record or broadcast it, you must first contact the listed copyright holder for the appropriate permissions.)

 Please Note: Beginning September 2023, Reigning Harps is using MP3 files to enable audio playback of Featured Harp Music scores.
 To hear playback of the tune, simply click the MP3 Audio link.
 To see or print out the score, use the PDF link.